 4. Full-time vs. Part-time

-Another great option is to enroll in a part-time nursing program instead of a full-time one.
+Another great option (not related to the job but still important to mention) is to enroll in a part-time nursing program instead of a full-time one.

-With part-time programs typically you’re in fewer classes which means you’re assignment load is going to be less also.
+With part-time programs, you’re typically in fewer classes, which means your assignment load will be less.

 Fewer assignment means a part-time program will be more manageable than a traditional full-time program.

 Online programs are becoming more common.
-While there are some disadvantages with online programs, one of the pros is that they tend to give you a lot more flexibility than traditional classroom courses.
+While there are some disadvantages to online programs, one of the pros is that they give you a lot more flexibility than traditional classroom courses.

 5. Work Stress

-Other students may find it challenging to cope under stressful circumstances, which is why they feel overwhelmed so easily.
+Other students may find it challenging to cope under stressful circumstances and immediately start feeling overwhelmed.

-What Kind of Jobs to Get During Nursing School?
+What Kind of Job Should You Get During Nursing School?

 - Monitor Technician